 How Essential Oils are Produced

-This helpful oil can come from flowers, herbs and other types of plant matter.
+These helpful oils can come from flowers, herbs and other types of plant matter.
 Oils can disperse easily into the air, so that if you leave a bottle of essential oil uncapped, the oil will evaporate.

 The most common method of extracting essential oil from a plant is through distillation.
 This process uses steam to pull a small amount of volatile oil out of a plant.